mrizaln/cmakestrap/README.md

 ## Motivation

-There is no C++ with CMake project initializer script in the wild except for [cmake-init](https://github.com/friendlyanon/cmake-init).
-Unfortunately, the generated files from it are too much for my liking.
-Looking at this [issue](https://github.com/friendlyanon/cmake-init/issues/75), that has been up for 2 years, it seems that the author is not interested in providing an option to generate a simpler, thinner, project structure.
+There are many project initializer script for C++ with CMake, the most famous one is [cmake-init](https://github.com/friendlyanon/cmake-init).
+Unfortunately, it generates too much files for my liking.
+Looking at this [issue](https://github.com/friendlyanon/cmake-init/issues/75), that has been up for 2 years, it seems that the author does not have the time to provide an option to generate a simpler, thinner, project structure.
 This script is an attempt to provide that.

 ## Installation